casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 Manually typing these commands by hand will be cumbersome, so it is better to create a Python script that will do all of this for you.
 This is described below.

 #### Running a Python script and interacting with the Zynq PL ####
 A pre-written python script, ''tut_adc_dac.py'' is provided.
 The code within the python script is well commented and won't be explained here.
 The user can read through the script in his/her own time.
-In summary, this script programs the Zynq PL with your compiled design (.fpg file), writes to the reset control register, initates the ADC sample process, reads back the ADC snap shot captured data and status registers while displaying them to the screen for analysis.
+In summary, this script programs the Zynq PL with your compiled design (.fpg file), writes to the reset control register, reads back the ADC snap shot captured data and status registers while displaying them to the screen for analysis.
 It is also saves the ADC data as text data for displaying in Matlab.
 In order to run this script you will need to edit the file and change the target Red Pitaya IP address and the *.fpg file, if they are different.
 The script is run using:

 ```python
 python tut_adc_dac.py